A more accurate measurement of the $^{28}$Si lattice parameter

 \subsection{Laser beam wavelength}

 The frequency of the Nd:YAG line is locked to the component R(56) of the 32-0 transition of the $^{127}$I$_2$ molecule.
 It was measured to better than a $10^{-10}$ relative uncertainty; therefore, it does not contribute to the measurement uncertainty.
 To eliminate the influence of the refractive index of air, the experiment is carried out in vacuo.
-With respect to our past measurements, the residual pressure has been reduced by a factor of ten, to less than 0.01 Pa.
-Since the air refractivity at the atmospheric pressure is $2.9\times 10^{-4}$, assuming that the pressure is in the interval from zero to 0.01 Pa with a uniform probability, the relevant correction is 0.015(9) nm/m.
+The residual pressure in the vacuum chamber has been reduced to less than 0.04 Pa.
+Since the air refractivity at the atmospheric pressure is $2.9\times 10^{-4}$, assuming that the pressure is in the interval from zero to 0.04 Pa with a uniform probability, the relevant correction is 0.058(33) nm/m.